raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 *Wondrous item, uncommon*

 You must be proficient with wind instruments to use these pipes.
 They have 3 charges.
 You can use an action to play them and expend 1 charge to create an eerie, spellbinding tune.
-Each creature within 30 feet of you that hears you play must succeed on a DC 15 Wisdom saving throw or become frightened of you for 1 minute.
+Each creature within 9.0m of you that hears you play must succeed on a DC 15 Wisdom saving throw or become frightened of you for 1 minute.
 If you wish, all creatures in the area that aren't hostile toward you automatically succeed on the saving throw.
 A creature that fails the saving throw can repeat it at the end of each of its turns, ending the effect on itself on a success.
 A creature that succeeds on its saving throw is immune to the effect of these pipes for 24 hours.
 The pipes regain 1d3 expended charges daily at dawn.

 ### Pipes of the Sewers